Library-Coding-Camp/1.0/README.md

 # LibraryCodingCamp
-* Coding Camp for the *Anderson Foothill Library* part of the *Salt Lake City Library*
+* Coding Camp for the *Anderson Foothill Library* part of the *Salt Lake City Library System*
 * So far is a simple web-based application

 ## Future Direction